 - To notify you about changes to our service

-We may use your data for the above purposes to fulfil our legitimate interest of managing our legal agreement with you and where otherwise required to comply with our legal and regulatory obligations and where permitted by the GDPR.
+We may use your data for the above purposes to fulfil our legitimate interest of managing our legal agreement with you and where otherwise required to comply with our legal and regulatory obligations.

 Occasionally, where we have your consent, we’ll let you know by email or post of the products or services we believe may be of interest.